 We are committed to academic and professional excellence for the Bar.
 Our main functions are to provide education, leadership, guidance and coordination in relation to the pursuit of excellence in advocacy and professional ethics.

-The Inns of Court College of Advocacy designs and delivers a number of bespoke advocacy training courses and guidance notes for the practising Bar.
-Examples of this include our work on Advocacy and the Vulnerable, Youth Justice, Experts and Interpreters.
+The ICCA designs and delivers bespoke advocacy training courses and guidance for the practising Bar.
+Examples of this include project such as “Advocacy and the Vulnerable”, Youth Justice, Experts and Interpreters.

 We set out to share best practice and work on joint ventures such as a portable method of case analysis teaching, ethics vignettes, conferences held on areas of topical interest and concern and training for Facilitators and Pupil Supervisors.